amit1870/abhyas/rootpy/README.md

 > `package`: the fixture is destroyed during teardown of the last test in the package.

 > `session`: the fixture is destroyed at the end of the test session.

+> Fixtures requiring network access depend on connectivity and are usually time-expensive to create.
+> Extending the previous example, we can add a scope="module" parameter to the @pytest.fixture invocation to cause a smtp_connection fixture function,
+> responsible to create a connection to a preexisting SMTP server, to only be invoked once per test module (the default is to invoke once per test function).
+> Multiple test functions in a test module will thus each receive the same smtp_connection fixture instance, thus saving time.
+> Possible values for scope are: function, class, module, package or session.